johnebehr/node-user-management-system/README.md

 - Query the database and pass the results to the template engine.
     - Also console.log the query result to make sure that data is returned.

+### Search
+- Modify the search form in _main.js_ to submit the input text via a POST request to a MySQL query